stevearmstrong-dev/zentask/SUPABASE_README.md

 - **Project URL**: https://nylvcqjzczvfkjjbeoef.supabase.co
 - **Database**: PostgreSQL
 - **Region**: Auto-selected based on project creation
-- **RLS**: Disabled
+- **RLS**: Enabled with auth-based policies
+- **Authentication**: Email/password with email verification required

 ## Testing the Setup

 1. Visit the deployed app: https://stevearmstrong-dev.github.io/react-todo-app
-2. Enter an email address when prompted
+2. Click "Sign Up" to create a new account
+3. Enter your name (optional), email, password, and confirm password
+4. Click "Sign Up" - you'll see a verification message
+5. Check your email inbox for the verification link from Supabase
+6. Click the verification link to confirm your email
+7. Return to the app and sign in with your email and password
-3. Create a new task
+8. Create a new task
-4. Verify the task appears in Supabase Table Editor
+9. Verify the task appears in Supabase Table Editor
-5. Refresh the page and confirm the task persists
+10. Sign out and sign back in to confirm tasks persist
-6. Open the app on another device/browser with the same email
+11. Open the app on another device, sign in with the same account
-7. Confirm tasks are synced across devices
+12. Confirm tasks are synced across devices

 ## Troubleshooting

+### Can't sign in after sign up?
+- Check your email for the verification link
+- Verification emails may take a few minutes to arrive
+- Check spam folder if you don't see the email
+- Make sure you clicked the verification link before trying to sign in

 ### Tasks not appearing in Supabase?
+- Ensure you're signed in (not just signed up)
 - Check browser console for errors
 - Verify SUPABASE_URL and SUPABASE_ANON_KEY are correct
-- Ensure RLS is disabled: `ALTER TABLE tasks DISABLE ROW LEVEL SECURITY;`
+- Ensure RLS is enabled: `ALTER TABLE tasks ENABLE ROW LEVEL SECURITY;`
+- Verify RLS policies are created (run the policies from supabase-setup.sql)

 ### Tasks disappearing after refresh?
-- Verify RLS is disabled (most common issue)
-- Check that the correct email is being used
+- Ensure you're signed in (session may have expired)
-- Look for errors in browser console
+- Check browser console for authentication errors
+- Try signing out and signing back in
+- Verify your email is verified in Supabase Auth dashboard

 ### Can't query tasks in SQL Editor?
 ```sql